MicrosoftLearning/DV-020-Develop-object-oriented-CSharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

 ## Exercise scenario

 Suppose you're helping a non-profit company with a software project.
 You have experience creating structured apps in C#, but no experience with object-oriented programming.
 You need to gain experience before starting work on the company software.
-You decide to create a simple banking app that includes "Customer" and "Account" classes.
+You decide to create a simple banking app that includes "BankCustomer" and "BankAccount" classes.

 This exercise includes the following tasks:

-1. Create a console app and a class named "Customer"
+1. Create a console app and a class named "BankCustomer"
+1. Update the Program.cs file to create instances of the "BankCustomer" class

-1. Add public fields and updated constructors to the "Customer" class
+1. Add public fields and updated constructors to the "BankCustomer" class
+1. Update the "BankCustomer" class using static members to ensure unique customer IDs

-1. Create a class named "Account" that includes instance constructors
+1. Create a class named "BankAccount" that implements static members

-1. Implement static constructors for the "Account" class

-## Task 1: Create a console app and a class named "Customer"
+## Create a console app and a class named "BankCustomer"

-In this task, you create a new console app, add a `Customer` class to the project, and then create a class definition for the `Customer` class.
+In this task, you create a new console app, add a `BankCustomer` class to the project, and then create a class definition for the `BankCustomer` class.
 The class definition includes public fields and a parameterless constructor.

 Use the following steps to complete this task: